woj76/a8-pico-sio/README.md

 To connect the Pico SIO device to your Atari and make it functional, at the very least you need to have:

 * A standard Raspberry Pi Pico board or (layout) compatible one (for example, the Pimoroni Pico Lipo): https://www.raspberrypi.com/products/raspberry-pi-pico/.
-The new Pico 2 board can also work, but not really standalone (without the carrier board or additional resistor soldered on to the Pico 2 board) and has some quirks (but it also seems to be faster when working with the SD card?).
+The new Pico 2 board can also work, but not really standalone (without the carrier board or additional resistor soldered on to the Pico 2 board) and has some quirks.
 I have not yet checked the compatibility of the Pico W boards, but if they take away some pins normally available on the plain one then chances are low (in full setup all the GPIO pins are used).
 Note also that the original Pico boards use Micro-USB connector, while some clones may use USB-C.
 * The Pimoroni Display Pack 2.0 for Pico: https://shop.pimoroni.com/products/pico-display-pack-2-0
 * (Alternative for mostly using the SIO including the SIO port based cassette turbo systems) An SIO plug or cable, you can get one at Lotharek: https://lotharek.pl.
 Note that the complete standard "small" 5 signal cable that is on offer there is not going to be sufficient for full operation of the device (for full operation the SIO plug needs essentially all connections).
 One option is to get the complete two-ended SIO cable and cut it in half and have enough to build two devices :).
-You can also get the SIO plugs or cables at https://retrolemon.co.uk/.
+You can also get the SIO plugs or cables at https://retrolemon.co.uk.
 * (Alternative for mostly using the Joystick Port 2 cassette turbo systems, like K.S.O.
 Turbo 2000 or Turbo D) DB9 joystick plug with wires.
 Not sure where to get one that is the most comfortable to use, I got some Sega Mega controller extension cables at a local web-shop and cut them open.

 Equipped with this you can get most of the SIO and/or turbo tape image functionality going with the Pico's internal FLASH storage for your Atari disk/tape image files (1 to 15MB storage depending on the Pico board used), but (a) it requires soldering the connection cables directly to the Pico, (b) you cannot have the SD card functionality (not without more soldering and bypassing some of the connections to the Pimoroni display board, if you do that, then you can connect an external SD card module / break-out board), (c) you should be extremely careful not to power the Pico from the USB and the Atari at the same time (**THIS WILL BE DANGEROUS TO YOUR ATARI!!!** - the best is not to connect the +5V from the Atari at all in the standalone version, and power the Pico from the USB port only).